UPTokenizing/digitalIdentity/frontendBirthCertificate/README.md

       cd frontendbirthcertificate/frontendBirthCertificateApp/

-  You must update and upgrade the system before any isntallation:
+  You must update and upgrade the system before any installation:

-      sudo apt-get update && apt-get upgrade -y
+      sudo apt-get update && apt-get upgrade -y sudo apt install libcurl4-openssl-dev

   You must intro to the ubuntu instance and install npm: